 - How much food does baby need?
 At first start with 1-2 feeds a day offered after breastmilk or formula.
 A few bites offered after milk (which has the protein and fat babies need early on) will be enough to practice and experience new foods and not fill them too much.

 - What foods are safe to start with?
 Babies should be able to have most anything as long as it is offered in a safe consistency.
-Talk to your pediatrician if your baby has eczema or if you have a family history of food allergies, but consider offering foods like cooked eggs and peanut protein before the age of one which is now considered safe for most babies.
+Talk to your pediatrician if your baby has eczema or if you have a family history of food allergies, but consider offering foods like cooked eggs, wheat soy, peanut, treenut, fish, shellfish and dairy (foods like yogurt or cheese, but wait until a year to transition from formula or breastmilk to whole milk), before the age of one which is now considered safe for most babies.
 For most babies when introducing cereals, fruits and veggies, there is no need to wait between foods to monitor for allergies.
-A waiting period between foods may delay the pace at which you are introducing foods
+A waiting period between foods may delay the pace at which you are introducing foods.
+Want to know some foods we introduce at our first foods class: Lemon Hummus, Lentils with Spinach and Mashed Potatoes and More.
+Babies eat these up and so do their parents.